CAL Department of Philosophy

 Student Learning Outcomes

-Those completing the minor in Philosophy must be able to articulate the central philosophical insights of the major philosophical figures of the Ancient period, primarily (I) Ancient Greece & Rome and (II) the Early Modem period.
+• Articulate the central philosophical insights of the major philosophical figures of the Ancient period, primarily Ancient Greece and Rome, and the Early Modem period.

-• All students completing the minor in Philosophy must have direct engagement with the original works of Plato and Aristotle in the Ancient period, and some of the original works of at least Descartes, Hume, and Kant, in the Early Modern period [PHI 240: Ancient Philosophy; PHI 241: Modern Philosophy]
+• Have direct engagement with the original works of Plato and Aristotle in the Ancient period, and some of the original works of at least Descartes, Hume, and Kant, in the Early Modern period.

-• All students completing the minor in Philosophy must be able to articulate the characteristic ideas and philosophical styles of these historical figures.
+• Articulate the characteristic ideas and philosophical styles of these historical figures.
 That is, they must be able to explicate with insight a Platonic or Aristotelian or Cartesian (for examples) argument and conclusion on an issue.
-[PHI 240: Ancient Philosophy; PHI 241: Modern Philosophy]

-• between historical ideas and arguments and contemporary philosophical issues.
-[PHI Elective courses]
+• Make connections between historical ideas and arguments and contemporary philosophical issues.

-• to articulate in clear prose the central ideas in contemporary (or other historical)
+• Articulate in clear prose the central ideas in contemporary (or other historical) philosophical work.

-• to identify and evaluate the structure of the reasoning under examination, [PHI Elective courses] and
+• Identify and evaluate the structure of the reasoning under examination.

-• to evaluate the cogency of the lines of reasoning under examination.
-[PHI Elective courses
+• Evaluate the cogency of the lines of reasoning under examination.

 Details Accordion Closed